Microsoft-community/Community-website/src/wiki/windows-insiders.md

     ![You are prompted to select an Insider channel to join.
 Each channel is shown with its matching description.](./img/windows-insider/11/channels.png)

     ::: tip Note
-    If you don't see all three channels, you might be limited by your hardware.
+    If you don't see all four channels, you might be limited by your hardware.
     :::

 8. Review the [Microsoft Insider Privacy Statement](https://privacy.microsoft.com/privacystatement) and the [Microsoft Insider Program Agreement](https://insider.windows.com/program-agreement), then click **Continue**.